 2.2 We will start the project within six months of the date you sent us the grant offer letter.

 2.3 We agree to make satisfactory progress with the project in accordance with any timetable set out in our application form and supporting documents and to complete it within two years of the grant offer.

-2.4 We will not use the grant to pay for any spending commitments we have made before the date of the grant agreement.
+2.4 We will not use the Grant to pay for any spending commitments we have made before the date of the Letter of Offer.

 2.5 We will tell you of any offer of funding for the project from anyone else at any time during the project.

 2.6 If the cost of the project decreases, you will decrease the amount of the grant by the appropriate share of the project budget we submitted to you.

 2.7 We will acknowledge the grant publicly as appropriate and as practical.
 We will follow your branding and publicity guidelines at all times.
 We will acknowledge your support in any published documents that refer to the project, including job advertisements, accounts and public annual reports, or in written or spoken public presentations about the project.

 2.8 We hereby consent to any publicity about the grant and the project as you may from time to time require.
 You can carry out any forms of publicity and marketing to promote the award of the Grant as you see fit.
 We agree to do whatever you reasonably require in order to assist with any form of publicity and marketing, including any press or media related activities.

 2.9 We will tell you promptly about any changes to information we have provided and will make sure that the information you hold is always true and up to date.